watronfire/Chatham/README.md

 # Chatham
-Converts images to triangle representation via a hill climbing algorithm.
-Could be extended to be a hill climbing algorithm.
+Attempts to produce input image using transparent triangles.
+Can be extended to be a genetic algorithm but essentially just a hill climbinging algorithm with some minima avoidance right now.

+-nate